Ak-07/Loops-In-BDFD/For Each.md

 #

-You can fix this by making a variable for your current element:
+This can be fixed by storing the current item in a variable:
 ```js
 $textSplit[%{DOL}%var[c\;Element\]<%{DOL}%var[c\]/%{DOL}%var[c\]>;Element]
 $eval[$splitText[1]$replaceText[1, 2, 3;, ;$splitText[2] - $splitText[1]]$splitText[2]]